 “Before we switched to Twilio, we had been doing phone verification with another company, but our biggest concern was that they were not innovating,” recalls Zihal.
 “We had been with them for almost two years and they really never updated any of the security features.
 We looked at Twilio and found that they provide much more useful information.
 We’re now able to block people using certain types of service providers, like VOIP, so we have more tools to monitor track and block the types of users we don’t want.”

-Integrating Twilio phone verification was painless, Zihal says.
+Integrating Twilio Verify was painless, Zihal says.
 “We did it ourselves and were able to do it quickly; in about a day or two.”

 Now, anyone looking to sell or buy on the EpicNPC site has to verify their phone through Twilio first before they can register on the site and begin making sale threads.
 The EpicNPC team has verified more than 36,000 members using Twilio phone authentication in the last three months.